Transport through Nodal Surface Semimetal-Superconductor junction in absence/presence of light irradiation: An NSSM-SC Junction

 Next we decrease $\mu$ as seen in Fig.\ref{cond}(b).
 The difference $\mu-V_S$ plays a significant role in the conductance as one can understand from the dispersion relation Eq.\ref{scdisp}.
-A decrease in $\mu$ (and hence in $\mu-V_S$) causes effective gap in the SC spectrum (at the fixed $q_z=0.1$) to decrease which in turn reduces $R_a$ and consequently the subgap conductivity till $\mu=V_S$.
-For $\mu\sim V_s$, effective SC gap becomes very small and accordingly manifests an altogether different feature where $G$ becomes even smaller for $E\sim0$ but then increases upto the maximum at $E=\Delta$.
+A decrease in $\mu$ (and hence in $\mu-V_S$) causes effective gap in the SC spectrum (at the fixed $q_z=0.1$) to decrease which in turn reduces $R_a$ and consequently the subgap conductivity till $\mu=V_S$. {For $\mu\sim V_s$, Andreev reflection occurs mostly for normal incidences and $G$ becomes very small at low energies, though it again increases} upto the maximum at $E=\Delta$.
 With further decrease in $\mu$, the subgap conductance starts increasing again.
 However, no conductivity can be expected for $E<q_z$ as it turns $q_\rho$ imaginary.